 Altit Fort

-The royal guest houses inside the fort have converted into a small museum.
-In which rare photographs related to the royal family and Hunza are on display.
+The royal guest houses inside the fort have been converted into a small museum.
+In which rare photographs related to the royal family and the Hunza are on display.
 On the roof above is a hunting tower, a wooden window and a small room.
-Outside the fort there are beautiful ponds of green water, handicraft shops, cafes and beautiful houses.
+Outside the fort, there are beautiful ponds of green water, handicraft shops, cafes and beautiful houses.